pavan046/higdataset/README.md

 This repository comprises of the datasets that are created for our approach that generates Hierarchical Interest Graph for Twitter users.

-The two datasets are zipped files and their description are as follows
+The two datasets are zipped files and their description are as follows:

 1. wikipedia-hierarchy-priority -- This dataset comprises of the Wikipedia Hierarchy as a tab seperated file.
 The format of the tsv is <sub-category><tab><category><tab><priority>.
               <sub-category> and <category> are labels of Wikipedia categories